Nolan Gorman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in the league.
+- The 9.1 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.

-- The Giants have a 4.45 team ERA that ranks 18th across all MLB pitching staffs.
+- The Giants' 4.39 team ERA ranks 17th across all MLB pitching staffs.

-- The Giants rank 20th in baseball in home runs surrendered (30 total, 1.3 per game).
+- Giants pitchers combine to rank 21st in baseball in home runs surrendered (32 total, 1.3 per game).

-- DeSclafani gets the start for the Giants, his fifth of the season.
-He is 1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched.
+- Webb (1-4 with a 5.28 ERA and 36 strikeouts in 30 2/3 innings pitched) gets the start for the Giants, his sixth of the season.

-- His most recent time out was on Saturday against the New York Mets, when the right-hander tossed five innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent time out was on Saturday against the New York Mets, when he tossed seven innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.